cjns1989/Saint-Simon_M1/README.md

 # About Saint-Simon

 Louis de Rouvroy, duc de Saint-Simon, (1675-1755), best known as a memoirist had a profound influence on many writers including Stendhal, Blazac and Marcel Proust.
-His enormous memoirs are a classic of French literature, giving the fullest and most lively account of the court at Versailles of Louis XIV and the Régence at the start of Louis XV's reign.
+His monumental *Mémoires* are a classic of French literature, giving the fullest and most lively account of the court at Versailles of Louis XIV and the Régence at the start of Louis XV's reign.

 This is volume I of the celebrated  *Mémoires de Saint-Simon*.